Madhouse (1990 film): Plot

-Stockbroker Mark Bannister and his TV reporter/anchorwoman wife Jessie are a successful yuppie couple with an idyllic California life, aside from a toilet with a faulty handle.
-It is interrupted when Mark's timid cousin Fred, and his pregnant wife Bernice fly in from New Jersey.
-The first days are slightly chaotic thanks to Bernice's cat Scruffy.
+Stockbroker Mark Bannister and his TV reporter/anchorwoman wife Jessie are a yuppie couple with an idyllic California life.
+It is interrupted when Mark's cousin Fred, and his pregnant wife Bernice fly in from New Jersey.
+The first days are chaotic thanks to Bernice's cat Scruffy.
 Mark gives them $300 to spend in the city, but his alone time with Jessie is interrupted when her gold-digger sister Claudia arrives after a fight with her rich Middle Eastern husband Kaddir, whom she divorces after he cancels her credit cards.
 Fred and Bernice's visit, meant to last only five days, is extended when Bernice falls on the way to the car.
 She is instructed by her doctor, Dr. Penix, to stay put until the baby is born.

-At a local bar, Mark motivates Fred to quit being Bernice's pet, but Fred takes the message too far and leaves "to find himself."
+At a bar, Mark motivates Fred to quit being Bernice's pet.
+However, Fred takes the message too far and leaves "to find himself."
 Meanwhile, Mark's next door neighbor and carpenter Dale builds a machine to keep Bernice comfortable in bed all day.
-Bernice becomes increasingly irritating, insisting on being waited on hand and foot and demanding constant funerals and burials for Scruffy, who dies multiple times but comes back each time.
-Claudia's son Jonathan also comes to live with them.
-Jessie tries getting Dale to seduce Claudia, but Mark and Jessie inadvertently burn down Dale's villa.
-Since it can't be rebuilt for three months, Dale and his two teens, delinquent son C.K. and phone-obsessed daughter Katy, move in, and Mark and Jessie are forced to take them in to avoid an arson lawsuit.
+Bernice constantly insists on being waited on hand and foot and demands funerals and burials for Scruffy, who dies multiple times but comes back each time.
+Claudia's son Jonathan also comes to live with them after Kaddir throws him out too.
+Jessie tries getting Dale to seduce Claudia to get her out of the house.
+However, Mark and Jessie inadvertently burn down Dale's villa.
+Since it cannot be rebuilt until the home insurance kicks in, which won't be for three months, Dale and his two teens, delinquent son C.K. and phone-obsessed daughter Katy, move in, and Mark and Jessie are forced to take them in to avoid an arson lawsuit.
 Meanwhile, Mark helps Jonathan get a job as a mailroom clerk at his office.